rafay-c/Connect-4/README.md

 Working on currently to run on IOS Devices.

-To run open up the .sln file and just press run in Visual Studio
+To run open up the Program.cs file in the Projects-1 folder and copy/paste into Visual Studio and run.

+Enjoy!